promhippie/prometheus-hetzner-sd/docs/content/usage.md

 ### Web Configuration

-If you want to secure the service by TLS or by some basic authentication you can provide a `YAML` configuration file whch follows the [Prometheus][prometheus] toolkit format.
-You can see a full configration example within the [toolkit documentation][toolkit].
+If you want to secure the service by TLS or by some basic authentication you can provide a `YAML` configuration file which follows the [Prometheus][prometheus] toolkit format.
+You can see a full configuration example within the [toolkit documentation][toolkit].

 ### Configuration file